The Hexagon: An Exploration Tool

 Workforce

-CBT interventions with a specific symptom focus, e.g. Stress Inoculation Therapy (SIT), can be delivered by range of mental health practitioners.
-Seeking Safety has no specific license, degree, or experience requirements.
-Programme delivery of these interventions can be in 8-15 sessions for SIT; 8 sessions (or more) for MCT; and in any number of available sessions for SS.
-Sessions can be delivered at least once weekly, over 30-90 minutes.
+CBT interventions with a specific symptom focus, (e.g. Stress Inoculation Therapy [SIT]), can be delivered by a range of mental health practitioners.
+Seeking Safety has no specific licence, degree, or experience requirements.
+Programme delivery of these interventions can be in 8–15 sessions for SIT, 8 sessions (or more) for MCT, and a flexible number of sessions for SS.
+Sessions can be delivered at least once weekly, over 30–90 minutes.

 Technology Support

-CBT interventions for specific symptoms can be delivered without access to technology, but access to methods of recording sessions to assess treatment adherence will be useful.
+CBT interventions for specific symptoms can be delivered without access to technology, but access to session-recording tools to assess treatment adherence is useful.
 Virtual reality (VR) can be used to enhance delivery of Stress Inoculation Therapy (SIT).

 Administrative Support

-CBT interventions for specific PTSD symptoms can be delivered in individual or group formats, at least weekly, typically over 8-15 sessions (flexible number of sessions for SS).
-CBT interventions for specific PTSD symptoms can be delivered in community, outpatient, inpatient, residential settings.
+CBT interventions for specific PTSD symptoms can be delivered in individual or group formats, once weekly, typically over 8–15 sessions (flexible number of sessions for SS).
+CBT interventions for specific PTSD symptoms can be delivered in community, outpatient, inpatient, and residential settings.
 Administrative support is needed to manage therapy appointments, print handouts (as needed), and collate and input outcome measures.

 Financial Support